apache/plc4x/plc4j/integrations/apache-nifi/README.md

 ## Plc4xSourceRecordProcessor

-This processor is <ins>record oriented</ins>, formatting output flowfile content using a Record Writer.
+This processor is <ins>record oriented</ins>, formatting output flowfile content using a Record Writer (for further information see [NiFi Documentation](https://nifi.apache.org/docs/nifi-docs/html/record-path-guide.html#overview)).
 An example of operation is included on the following path:
 *./test-nifi-template/NIFI-PLC4XIntegration-record-example-1.12.xml*.
 This file is a Nifi Template that could be directly imported from the NiFi UI to test the operation.

 The Plc4xSourceRecord Processor can be configured using the following **properties**: